Composite Sorting

+We start by describing two necessary conditions for optimality: (1) maximal number of perfect pairs, and (2) no intersecting pairs.\footnote{For ease of exposition, we analyze the case of finitely many skill levels.
+The same intuition naturally carries over to continuous distributions.}

-Lemma \ref{l:common} shows that workers and jobs which are part of the common component are positively sorted.
-Since workers in the common component are perfectly paired, better workers are paired with better jobs.
-Lemma \ref{l:common} implies that in analyzing the sorting problem between the remaining workers and jobs we can restrict attention to assignments between worker and job distributions where the common parts of the distributions are removed.
+An optimal assignment maximizes the number of pairs that are perfectly sorted, i.e., the number of pairs with no skill gap between workers and jobs, or $x=z$.
+When the costs of skill gaps are concave, it is preferred to have a pair with a small skill gap and a pair with a significant skill gap rather than to have two pairs with medium skill gaps.
+A perfect pair is an example of this since it has no skill gap.\footnote{We remark that strictly convex costs of skill gaps instead implies that positive sorting is optimal, which generally conflicts with maximal perfect pairing.} Maximal perfect pairing shows that workers and jobs that are part of the common component of the worker and job distributions are positively sorted.
+In analyzing the sorting problem between remaining workers and jobs we can thus consider assignments between worker and job distributions for which the common components are removed.
 For brevity, we label the remaining worker distribution $F$ and the remaining job distribution $G$.

-\textbf{No Intersecting Pairs}.
 The second feature of an optimal assignment is that pairings between workers and jobs do not intersect.
-Consider pairs $(x,z)$ and $(x',z')$ and illustrate their pairings by arcs.
-In Figure \ref{f:intersecting} we show intersecting and non-intersecting pairs.
-The left panel shows an example of intersecting pairs as the arcs of pairs $(x,z)$ and $(x',z')$ intersect.
-The right panel shows an example of non-intersecting pairs as the arcs corresponding to pairs $(x,z)$ and $(x',z')$ do not intersect.
-We say that the arcs $(x,z)$ and $(x',z')$ do not intersect if and only if the intervals $(x,z)$ and $(x',z')$ are either disjoint or one interval is a subset of the other interval.\footnote{When referring to an interval $(x,z)$, we do not require that the worker skills and job difficulties are ordered: we mean the set of real numbers lying between $z$ and $x$ on the real line.} Lemma \ref{l:nocross} establishes that under an optimal assignment arcs never intersect.
+We first describe intersecting and non-intersecting pairs.
+Consider two pairs and visualize their pairings by arcs.
+We refer to pairs as intersecting when the arcs corresponding to the pairs intersect.
+When the arcs do not intersect, they are non-intersecting pairs.\footnote{More formally, arcs $(x,z)$ and $(x',z')$ do not intersect if and only if the intervals $(x,z)$ and $(x',z')$ are either disjoint or one interval is a subset of the other interval.
+When referring to an interval $(x,z)$, we do not require that the worker skills and job complexity are ordered: we mean the set of numbers between $z$ and $x$ on the real line.}

-\begin{lemma}{\textit{No Intersecting Pairs}}.
-Let $\pi$ be an optimal assignment.
-For any two pairs $(x,z)$ and $(x',z')$ in the support $\Gamma_{\pi}$, their arcs do not intersect. \end{lemma}